-- 1. POWER Switch.
+- 1) POWER Switch.
 The POWER push button switch applies AC prime power to the primaries of the transformer, turning the instrument on.
-The push button lamp (#382 type) is connected to the +15V DC supply. - OVERLOAD.
-A protective circuit controls the front panel overload light.
-This indicator will light if the output module is overheating.
-(An audible buzzer will also sound, and the trigger will be disabled.)
-This may occur at high duty cycles when driving a lowimpedance load.
-See the "High Duty Cycle Operation" section for methods of avoiding overheating. - 3.
-SYNC OUT.
+The push button lamp (#382 type) is connected to the +15V DC supply. - 2) OVERLOAD.
+This Instrument is protected in its internal software against conflicting or dangerous settings.
+As an additional protective measure, an automatic overload circuit exists, which controls the front panel overload light.
+If the unit is overloaded (by operating at an exceedingly high duty cycle or by operating into a very low impedance), the protective circuit will turn the output of the instrument OFF and turn the indicator light ON.
+The light will stay ON (i.e. output OFF) for about 5 seconds after which the instrument will attempt to turn ON (i.e. light OFF) for about 1 second.
+If the overload condition persists, the instrument will turn OFF again (i.e. light ON) for another 5 seconds.
+If the overload condition has been removed, the instrument will turn on and resume normal operation.

+This overload indicator is only likely to come on in two situations:

+- Briefly at startup.
+This is not a cause for concern. - When triggering externally and the output duty cycle is too high.
+In this case, reduce the duty cycle. - 3) SYNC OUT.
 This connector supplies a SYNC output that can be used to trigger other equipment, particularly oscilloscopes.
-This signal leads, or lags, the main output by a duration set by the "DELAY" controls and has an approximate amplitude of +3 Volts to $R_L > 1 k\Omega$ with a pulse width of approximately 200 ns. - 4.
-LIQUID CRYSTAL DISPLAY (LCD).
+This signal leads, or lags, the main output by a duration set by the "DELAY" controls and has an approximate amplitude of +3 Volts to $R_L > 1k\Omega$ with a pulse width of approximately 200 ns.

+- 4) LIQUID CRYSTAL DISPLAY (LCD).
 This LCD is used in conjunction with the keypad to change the instrument settings.
 Normally, the main menu is displayed, which lists the key adjustable parameters and their current values.
-The "OP1B Interface Programming Manual" describes the menus and submenus in detail.
+The "OP1B Interface Programming Manual" describes the menus and submenus in detail. - 5) KEYPAD.

-5. KEYPAD.